 The coalition is funded by the Office of National Drug Control Policy (ONDCP) and is a proud member of the Community Anti-Drug Coalitions of America (CADCA).

 Who We Are:

-The Coalition for a Safe and Healthy Arden Arcade is comprised of of community leaders, local law enforcement, government representatives, community based organizations, residents, and youth.
+The Coalition for a Safe and Healthy Arden Arcade (CSHAA) is comprised of local stakeholders that includes community leaders, local law enforcement, government representatives, community based organizations, residents, and youth.

 The Coalition for a Safe and Healthy Arden Arcade has a leadership board which includes 12 sector representatives from the Arden Arcade community.